Notre-Dame Mine Shaft: Water pump

 In 1944, the battles for liberation brought about the stoppage of the pumps of the Éboulet shaft and the build-up of water in the galleries.
-In 1945, water pumping began again at the rate of 6,400 m³ per month, and coal extraction resumed.
+In 1945, water pumping began again at the rate of 6,400 m3 per month, and coal extraction resumed.

 Upon the nationalization of French coal mines in 1946, under the provisional post-war government, initially led by Charles de Gaulle, Ronchamp Mining District was placed under the authority of Électricité de France (EDF), because it was too distant from the other large mining districts of France, and it included a major thermal power plant.

 After 1950, the Notre-Dame mine shaft, which could still contain large masses of coal, was again discussed along with a neighboring site, the Tonnet mine shaft, whose coal reserves had already been judged to be exploitable.
 But the old constructions had to be cleaned up and drained of water, and new infrastructure had to be constructed.
 The cost of this project (undertaken by the mine's supporting committee) was estimated at a billion francs.

 But EDF did not wish to invest further in Ronchamp coal mines, and was preparing to abandon the mining district.
-The Notre-Dame shaft closed permanently in 1958 and was filled in with schist from June 16 to July 17, 1958.
+The Notre-Dame shaft closed permanently in 1958 and was filled in with schist between June 16 and July 17, 1958.
 The Saint-Georges and Tonnet shafts were filled in at the same time.